 Today, despite reservations from some, Apple remains incredibly keen to embrace the Chinese market, as illustrated by the astonishingly rapid expansion of Apple retail stores in the country.
 China is now Apple’s leading market for App Store revenue.
 And Apple CEO Tim Cook said the company designs new products specifically with the Chinese audience in mind.

-As 2021 winds down, Apple faces new challenges in China.
+As 2022 winds down, Apple faces new challenges in China.
 The trade war that erupted during President Donald Trump’s time in office seems to have cooled.
-But tensions remain now that President Joe Biden’s administration calls the shots.
+But tensions remain during President Joe Biden’s administration.
 Concerns over Apple’s response to Chinese censorship and allegations of forced labor in Chinese factories continue to make headlines.

 However, Apple continues to court Chinese business for good reason.
 It remains a gigantic market (as well as a manufacturing powerhouse).
 And Apple likely thinks it can function as a “force for good” in the authoritarian country.